Francis Weston: Career

-In 1526, aged only fifteen, he is listed as a page at court.
-Although he was twenty years younger than the King, he quickly became a minor member of the King's circle, listed as beating Henry at bowls, tennis, dice and other games.
+In 1526, aged only fifteen, he was listed as a page at court.
+Although he was twenty years younger than the King, he quickly became a minor member of the King's circle, listed as beating Henry at bowls, tennis, dice, and other games.
 In 1532 he was made a Gentleman of the Privy Chamber, giving him close access to the King.
 Other honours followed, including becoming a Knight of the Bath at the coronation of Anne Boleyn in 1533.

 Marriage and children

-In 1530 he married Anne Pickering, a daughter to Sir Christopher Pickering of Killington in Cumberland.
+In 1530, he married Anne Pickering, a daughter to Sir Christopher Pickering of Killington in Cumberland.
 An oak marriage chest with carved heads of Francis and Anne is preserved in Saffron Walden Museum in Essex.
-Following Francis's execution in 1536, Anne remarried to Sir Henry Knyvet (1510–1547) of Charlton in Wiltshire, Master of the Jewel Office.
-By Anne he had a son:
+Following Francis's execution in 1536, Anne married Sir Henry Knyvet (1510–1547) of Charlton in Wiltshire, Master of the Jewel Office.
+By Anne, Francis had a son and a daughter: